Nuclear power

 Our commitment to your safety

-OPG’s number one priority is to ensure your safety.
-That’s why our nuclear stations are designed with multiple safety systems and are staffed by station personnel who are extremely well trained.
+Safety remains OPG’s top priority.
+This is why our nuclear generating stations are designed with multiple safeguard systems and are staffed by highly trained personnel.

-In the more than five decades of our nuclear operations, no member of the public has ever been harmed as a result of a radiation emission from a nuclear power plant or management of nuclear by-products through their entire lifecycle.
-We continuously measure radiation exposure at the perimeter of our stations to ensure our communities are safe and healthy.
+In the over five decades of our nuclear operations, no member of the public has been harmed by radiation emissions from our nuclear generation stations or through the management of nuclear waste and radioactive materials.
+Amongst many additional safeguards, OPG continuously measures radiation levels at its stations' perimeter to ensure communities are kept safe and healthy.

 Subscribe and stay informed